“Tell me what you want to learn, and I’ll teach you”

 Closed in shoes must be worn – students without shoes will not be able to take part

 Ideal class size between 10-15 participants.
 For printmaking there needs to be a max of 10 per etching press.

 Teenagers younger than 14 find the learning experience less accessible in an adult workshop.
-This workshop does not suit primary aged children: it’s better to have a dedicated children or adolescent class
+This workshop does not suit primary aged children: it’s better to have a dedicated children or adolescent class.
+There are several children’s art schools in the northern rivers.
+Christine is happy to create small classes for children if the need arises.

 The tutor will bring: